lukluca/spectogram_flutter_plugin/README.md

 TODOs
- - remove setWidget method -> have a look on iOS side
- - make start method return error in promise and show dialog according to errors
+ - make start method return error in promise and show dialog according to errors on Android (on iOS is Ok)
+ - localize alerts
+ - open settings
+ - hide lateral view from Android